Requesting to Have an ESA on Campus

 First Person Rights: If the person uses a Service Animal and is registered in a course or present in a college area, and another person arrives with serious allergies, you cannot remove the first person to accommodate the second person.
 (Disability Compliance for High Education (July 1996) Vol. 1, No. 12, p.
 4 & 5).

 A Service Animal is used by individuals with disabilities to facilitate access.
-If a student with a Service Animal does not identify themselves with the ACES, in the absence of case law, the following guidelines will be used until proven otherwise discriminatory:
+If a student with a Service Animal does not identify themselves with the Disability Services, in the absence of case law, the following guidelines will be used until proven otherwise discriminatory:

-- If there is any complaint regarding the animal and its behavior, the Dean of Students will contact the student and, in collaborations with the ACES Coordinator, inform the student of the policies regarding Service Animal.
+- If there is any complaint regarding the animal and its behavior, the Dean of Students will contact the student and, in collaboration with the Disability Services Staff, inform the student of the policies regarding Service Animal.

 - If the student fails to act in accordance with the above, student conduct actions will be taken.